Achy Obejas: Awards

 Obejas has received a Pulitzer Prize for her work in a Chicago Tribune team investigation, the Studs Terkel Journalism Prize, several Peter Lisagor journalism honors, and two Lambda Literary awards.

-She has also been a National Endowment for the Arts fellow in poetry and served residencies at Yaddo, Ragdale and the Virginia Center for the Arts.
+She has also been a National Endowment for the Arts fellow in poetry and served residencies at Yaddo, Ragdale and McDowell, among others.

 In 2010 she was inducted into the Chicago Gay and Lesbian Hall of Fame.

 In 2014, she was awarded a USA Ford Fellowship for literature and translation.